amora479/website/content/course/bju/content/cps230/lessons/lec0.md

 ## Data

-If I were to ask you what the binary string `1001100` represents, your answers would probably differ?
+If I were to ask you what the binary string `1001100` represents, your answers would probably differ.
 It could be an integer, part of a string, a machine instruction.
 Data is comprised of two elements, bits and context.
 You must have both.

 ## General Computer Architecture